swcarpentry/training-course/_submissions/round-12/4/2015-04-10-auriel-fournier.md

 ---
 date: 2015-04-10
 round: Round 12
-title: How to Subset in R Video
+title: How to Subset in R
 author: Auriel Fournier
 permalink: /2015/04/auriel-fournier-video/
 tags: